F5Networks/f5-nfv-solutions/supported/blueprints/readme.md

 - **F5-VNF-BIG-IQ** - Enables you to auto-configure the BIG-IQ license manager utility.
 You can deploy this solution when launching an F5 VNF Manager version 1.2.1.
 - **F5-VNF-Service-Layer-Base_v1.X** - Enables you to deploy BIG-IP VEs in an open configuration model.
 This blueprint enables you to execute workflows manually.
 - **F5-VNF-Service-Layer-GiLAN_v1.X** - Enables you to deploy BIG-IP VEs that utilize automated service layers that auto-scale virtual machines and services to provide a complete and fully configured set of lifecycle management workflows.
+For setting up an intergrated CGNAT solution in an OpenStack VIM, refer to [CGNAT-specific AS3 declaration][1].
 - **F5-VNF-Service-Layer-Firewall_v1.X** - Enables you to deploy BIG-IP VEs that utilize firewall protection services only like, DDoS mitigation, DNS security, and intrusion protection.
+For setting up an intergrated CGNAT solution in an OpenStack VIM, refer to [CGNAT-specific AS3 declaration][1].
+- **F5-VNF-Service-Layer-CGNAT_v1.3** - Enables you to create a set of **standalone**, CGNAT devices in your OpenStack VIM.

 ### Prerequisites and system requirements
 Visit the F5 VNFM product documentation for more details about: